About the APPG on Baby Loss

 In August 2020 the APPG held a virtual meeting focused on the impact of COVID-19 on pregnancy and baby loss.
 The meeting heard evidence from organisations who support women and partners who experience loss, and the evidence was stark; COVID-19 has exacerbated existing challenges, and has had a negative impact on the experience of women, partners and their families at the worst possible time of their lives.
 While recognising the increased pressure that health services have faced during the pandemic, the APPG have produced this short report which seeks to highlight key challenges and make suggestions for how healthcare professionals can continue to deliver the best possible care.
 You can read the report on baby loss and COVID-19 here.

 How to get involved

-If you would like to know more about the work of the APPG, please contact Sands on firstname.lastname@example.org.
+If you would like to know more about the work of the APPG, please join the mailing list by completing this short form.
+You can also contact the Secretariat on email@example.com.
 Sands provides a Secretariat service for the group.

 You can also help the APPG to raise issues related to baby loss, by contacting your local MP and informing them of the APPG’s work.

 This is not an office webpage of the House of Commons or the House of Lords.
 It has not been approved by either House or its committees.
 All Party Parliamentary Groups are informal groups of Members of both Houses with a common interest in particular issues.
 Any views expressed in APPG publications or on this page are those of the group.